Tuesday 6 February 1940

 Winter War Army Operations: Soviet shelling of the Mannerheim Line continues on 6 February 1940.
 There are probing infantry and tank attacks on Summa village and Marjapellonmäki in the nearby Karhula sector (Hill 38).

 The Soviets send a tank landing party behind the Mannerheim Line in an effort to turn it.
-The 335th Rifle Regiment task force includes five T-28 tanks which tow armoured infantry sleds, three flame-thrower tanks, 105 men with four heavy machine guns, and two mortars.
+The 335th Rifle Regiment task force includes five T-28 tanks which tow armored infantry sleds, three flame-thrower tanks, 105 men with four heavy machine guns, and two mortars.
 The men in charge ae Senior Lieutenant Lobodin and Commissar Chausov.

 Winter War Peace Talks: The Finnish Foreign Minister returns to Helsinki from Stockholm with the Soviet proposals.